 - castors: small swivelling wheels fixed to the legs or base of a heavy piece of furniture so that it can be moved easily.

 - add up: make sense

-- Yipee-i-ay: the call of children imitating cowboys!
-In an expression of wild excitement or delight:
+- Yipee-i-ay: cowboys’ (and children imitating cowboys!) expression of wild excitement or delight:

-- Riders of the Range: in the late 1940s and early 50s, BBC radio broadcasted a regular evening slot for children that followed the adventures of cowboys working on the open plains of Wild-West America; it regularly attracted an audience of 10 million;
+- Riders of the Range: in the late 1940s and early 50s, BBC radio broadcasted a regular evening slot for children that followed the adventures of cowboys living on a ranch; it regularly attracted an audience of 10 million;

-- crane: to stretch out in order to see something;
+- crane: to stretch out in order to see something (however imagined);

 - transported: both physical transport, imagined circumstances and emotional bliss;

 - “Transportation”, at both the carnal and the spiritual levels, is one of the book’s main themes; and its pages are therefore crowded with vehicles Nicholas Jenkins Walking on Air in the TLS of July 5th 1996: